martinkearn/Content/Demos/Running Web Apps in Azure/Autoscale.md

 Note that it is currently at 1 instance

-All Settings > Scale > Scale By > CPU
+All Settings > Scale Out (App Service Plan) > Scale By > CPU
 * Default up to 10 Instances
 * Target 15 > 30 %

 Save

 ## Setup a web test
-Open a new instance of visual studio
+Open a new instance of Visual Studio

 New > Test > Web Performance and Load test project > OK